 These beliefs are crucial for Christians and mark them out as true believers.
-The events we will look at and the Scriptures we quote make clear who Jesus is and it explains His behaviour and actions.
+The Scriptures we quote make clear who Jesus is and it explains His behaviour and actions.

 Jesus is therefore Lord and is to be worshipped.
 The Apostle Paul advised us when he declared his task stating